Ylianst/EMB-Serial/docs/SerialProtocol.md

 # Low-Level Serial Protocol

 This is the serial protocol between "software" and "machine".
-The serial protocol is always over 57600 baud N,8,1 with no Handshake.
+The machine starts at 19200 baud, but the software will instruct it to move to 57600 baud.
+All serial communication is N,8,1 with no Handshake, so CTS/DTS does not play a factor.
 The protocol is generally ASCII based except when binary data is sent.

 ## Bernina CPU